 Habit: Vallesia antillana grows as shrub up to 4 meters in height with a small trunk to 10 cm in diameter.
 The bark is yellowish gray with fissures.
 The leaves are arranged alternately, to 10 cm long and 4 cm wide, usually smaller.
 The leaves have an acuminate leaf apex and an entire margin.

-Distribution in Bahamas/Globally: Vallesia antillana occurs on all island groupings within the Bahamian Archipelago as well as south Florida and the Greater Antilles.
+Distribution: Vallesia antillana occurs on all island groupings within the Lucayan Archipelago as well as south Florida and the Greater Antilles.

-Medicinal/Cultural/Economic usage: Vallesia antillana is used in the Bahamas to treat gastrointestinal problems.
+Medicinal/Cultural/Economic usage: Vallesia antillana is used to treat gastrointestinal problems.